Dhanush-Manoharan/MLOPS/DVC_Lab/README.md

 * Data versioning using **DVC**
 * Remote storage integration with **Google Cloud**
 * Version tracking, updating, and restoring datasets with hash-based referencing

----

-Would you like me to add a short **“Credits” or “Author”** section at the end (e.g., *Created by Dhanush Manoharan — Northeastern University, MLOps Lab Course*)?